hdkesting/TvMazeScraper/Documentation.md

     * Mock versions of Infrastructure components.

-## Dependecy Injection
+## Dependency Injection

-The native dependecy injection of .net core is used.
+The native dependency injection of .net core is used.

 The constructors of the various controllers and services state the (interfaces of) the various components they need.
 DI provides the correct implementations, based on the configuration.